How Nike Plans To Fight Off The Competition: “Knowing Female Athletes Better Than Anyone”

 This new product was, in many ways, a response to direct feedback from the Nike’s consumers.
 Montagne and her team are constantly gathering data from customers.
 And she means this literally.
 “We have teams placed in cities all across the world that are engaging with consumers,” Montagne says.
 “I also travel around to these key markets to get feedback firsthand.
 We’re talking to women every single day.”

-Nike has representatives planted in athletic teams ranging from professionals to high school teams.
+Nike has representatives planted in athletic teams ranging from the high school level to professionals.
 They’re also gathering insights from women who work out at gyms and attend studio classes.
 Nike also gets plenty of valuable feedback from its large contingent of sponsored athletes, who are invited to come to Nike’s facilities to be studied by researchers.
-Nike uses these sessions to develop products that will help this individual athlete perform to her best ability, but designers also take these findings into account as they create products for the mass market.
+Nike uses these sessions to develop products that will help each individual athlete perform to her best ability, but designers also take these findings into account as they create products for the mass market.

 These conversations with athletes have spurred several of Nike’s recent products.
 The company discovered, for instance, that plus-size women were unsatisfied with the range of products Nike was offering.
 “We weren’t delivering a full-fitness wardrobe for them or delivering on style the way we could,” Montagne says.